 - Track your performance against your nutrition habits.
 I am not specifically talking about counting calories, but rather keeping a diary outlining even loosely what you ate, how you felt, and performed.
 This is useful in finding what foods and strategies work best for you.
 Everyone responds differently, and you may do better with more, less, or different foods choices.

 - Have a plan, keep it, make an informed change.
-Create a dietary plan including your training, keep it 4-6 weeks, keep tracking, and then make an informed change from the data.
+Create a dietary plan including your training, keep tracking, and then make an informed change from the data.
 Try not to change multiple things at once, you need to understand what works or doesn't.
 If you are a client, this is exactly what we are doing together.